gpwolfe/CLEANEX_experiment/README.md

 Text on the plot includes:

-The value for B, which moderates the rate of increase as the line of fit approaches some upper limit
+- The value for B, which moderates the rate of increase as the line of fit approaches some upper limit

-Mean squared error (MSE) of line of fit
+- Mean squared error (MSE) of line of fit

-Mean absolute error (MAE) of line of fit (typically more useful than MSE here, as squared values below 1 result in very small MSE)
+- Mean absolute error (MAE) of line of fit

 Plots will be saved in .pdf format to current working directory.